jhroemer/jhroemer.github.io/blog/2022-07-07-impossible.md

 ### Example: making the impossible states impossible

-One way of preventing such states is to represent state not in terms of
+One way of preventing such states is to represent state with single state-field, that can take only one value, that represents the given state.
+TypeScript enums are perfect for this - plain (magic) strings should be avoided:

 ```typescript
 enum DataState {